Webinar

 Time: 9:00-10:00 CEST / 12:30-13:30 IST / 14:00-15:00 WIB / 15:00-16:00 CST

-This webinar will be delivered with simultaneous interpretation in English, Mandarin Chinese and Bahasa Indonesia.
+This webinar was delivered with simultaneous interpretation in English, Mandarin Chinese and Bahasa Indonesia.
+The recordings are available in all three languages.